rastersoft/devedeng/README.md

 The first alpha version of Devede NG is very similar to the old devede, with the exception that, when creating a DVD disc, there are no more "titles" and "files".
 Instead, you just add files to the disc.
+It also lacks support for Mencoder, and can use only FFMpeg or AVConv for video conversion.

 The current visible changes are quite small in number: